pixyzehn/pixyzehn.com/_posts/2016-11-27-swifty-week-1.md

 - I usually post on weekends.
 - I put about 10 ~ 15 links with a short comment at most.
 - Subtitles are `Article`, `Github`, `Random` and so on.
 (To be added.)
-- This series may include old articles sometime.
-Not every link is new.
+- This series may include old articles.
+Keep in mind that not every link is new.

 I manage the all posts in [Github](https://github.com/pixyzehn/pixyzehn.github.io/tree/master/_posts){:target="_blank"}.
 Please create a PR or an issue if you want any changes.